 However, there are certain things you need to know before traveling to China to enjoy yourself fully.

-For that reason, I’ve prepared this guide with 151 tips for travelling to China.
+For that reason, I’ve prepared this China travel guide with 151 tips.

 - Tips that will save you from embarrassing yourself and from getting scammed.

 - Tips that will make even the most ignorant person a China-savvy.

 - Tips that will you help you have the trip of your lifetime!